SecurityHandbook/handbook/en/iot/andr.md

 - use the newest patched Android release, at least **Nougat**
 - don't root your device &ndash; root breaks the security model discussed above
 - don't unlock your device's bootloader and don't flash potentially insecure recovery partitions (eg. *TWRP*)
-- use stock Android with minimal vendor bloatware
 - don't flash unsafe ROMs with broken root implementation (eg. LineageOS)
 - only install apps from trusted sources &ndash; Google Play, Amazon, F-Droid
-- don't use applications requiring absurd permissions (Flashlight+++ requesting SMS and contacts access)
+- don't use apps requiring absurd permissions (like Flashlight+++ requesting SMS and contacts access)
 - consider using open-source applications instead of proprietary (FOSS &ndash; free and open-source software)
 - don't connect to unknown/unsafe networks (eg. at the airport), consider using a VPN
 - carry out all risky actions under the Guest account
 - encrypt and lock your device, don't forget the physical security aspect

 ### General Recommendations for advanced:
-- don't root and never grant root access to any application, you're breaking the Android security model and extending attack surface by doing so &ndash; if an app with root privileges is exploited, your device is pwned
+- don't root and never grant root access to any app, by doing so you're breaking the security model and extending attack surface &ndash; if an app with root privileges is exploited, your device is pwned
 - use vendor's up-to-date ROM without bloatware
 - don't flash things such as *Open GApps* &ndash; it's substantially less secure than a proper implementation of Google services by device vendor
 - compile the ROM (+ kernel) and applications by yourself, you can then remove any ugly app permission directly in *AndroidManifest.xml*